TalAter/UpUp/docs/README.md

 Service workers, and thus UpUp, only work when the user is accessing your server over a secure connection.

-During development you can also use UpUp through localhost or file (e.g. both http://localhost/ and file:///Users/tal/index.html are ok)
+During development you can also use UpUp through localhost (e.g. http://localhost/ or http://localhost:1234/)

 ### Scope